- Things to Know

 - Sinus problems and postnasal drip also are causes of chronic cough with mucus.
 This condition can be difficult to detect.
 Sometimes CT scan of the sinuses is necessary for diagnosis.
 Affected individuals often complain of a "tickle in their throat" and frequent throat clearing.

 - Infections such as bronchitis or pneumonia can cause acute cough or a chronic cough.
 These infections can be caused by viruses, bacteria, or fungus.
 Viral infections do not respond to antibiotics.
 The common cold and the flu often produce a dry cough.
 Viral upper respiratory tract infections often result in a prolonged cough even after the infection has cleared in people with asthma.
 Acute bronchitis and chronic bronchitis are common causes of coughing up blood (hemoptysis).

 - A particular strain of bacterial pneumonia, called Mycoplasma, may cause a chronic cough with fatigue, weakness, shortness of breath, and sputum production.
 This infection is sometimes referred to as "walking pneumonia," and commonly affects young and healthy people.

 - Whooping cough (pertussis) is an acute, highly contagious respiratory tract infection caused by the bacterium Bordetella pertussis.
-It can cause violent, rapid, constant coughing (often a high-piched cough with a “whoop” sound at the end) and it can be life-threatening in young children.
-Whooping cough commonly affects infants and young children, but can be prevented by immunization with pertussis vaccine.
+It can cause violent, rapid, constant coughing (often a high-pitched cough with a “whoop” sound at the end) and it can be life-threatening in young children.
+Whooping cough commonly affects infants and young children but can be prevented by immunization with the pertussis vaccine.
 In adults, whooping cough can be a cause of chronic cough.

 - Chronic cough in children is uncommon.
 Foreign material obstructing the airways of the lungs, asthma, and allergies need to be evaluated by a pediatrician.

-- Certain medications, like ACE inhibitors (enalapril [Vasotec], captopril [Capoten] etc.) used in treating high blood pressure can cause chronic cough.
+- Certain medications, like ACE inhibitors (enalapril [Vasotec], captopril [Capoten], etc.) used in treating high blood pressure can cause a chronic cough.

 - Less common causes of chronic cough include allergies, tumors, sarcoidosis, congestive heart failure, or other lung diseases such as chronic obstructive disease (COPD) or emphysema.
 Lung diseases also can cause coughing up blood.